mirage/mirage-www/tmpl/blog/mirage-entropy.md

 ## Entropy

-Still, just like any other software RNG, Fortuna is just a deterministic algorithm.
+Although resistant to prediction based solely on the outputs, just like any other software RNG, Fortuna is still just a deterministic PRNG.
 Its entire output is as unpredictable as its initial seed.
-From the information perspective, a RNG can only stretch what was unpredictable about its initial seed into an equally unpredictable sequence.
-The best generators do not give out more hints about their staring position, but they can never out-race the amount of unpredictability that was contained in the seed.
+From the information perspective, a PRNG can only stretch what was unpredictable about its initial seed into an equally unpredictable sequence.
+The best PRNGs do not give out more hints about their starting position, but they can never out-race the amount of unpredictability that was contained in the seed.

-We often call this unpredictable bit *entropy*, after the quality we are hoping it can bring into our RNG - the actual unpredictability.
+We often call this unpredictable bit *entropy*, after the quality we are hoping it can bring into PRNG - the actual unpredictability.
 In a sense, by employing an algorithmic generator, we have just shifted the burden of being unpredictable around.
 But now we're cornered and have to search for it in the only place where a computer can find it -- in the physical world.

-A typical (kernel-level) RNG reaches out into the world around it through hardware interaction: as hardware events happen, various drivers tend to feed small packets of data, like time and hardware-specific state, into the RNG.
-These events are a product of the user interacts with the keyboard and mouse, of network packets arriving at the interface, or the hard drive asserting interrupts to signal the end of a DMA transfer.
-These events are combined together and used as a seed for a deterministic CSPRNG.
+A typical (kernel-level) RNG-system reaches out into the world around it through hardware interaction: as hardware events happen, various drivers tend to emit small packets of data, such as the time, or hardware-specific state.
+These events are a product of the user interactions with the keyboard and mouse, of network packets arriving at an interface, of the hard drive asserting interrupts to signal the end of a DMA transfer, and the like.
+They are combined together and used to seed the internal (CS-)PRNG.

-In fact, describing them as a "seed" from which the entire sequence is unfolded is a deliberate oversimplification: what really happens is that the RNG is continuously fed with random events, which change its state as they arrive, while the requests for random bytes are served from the RNG.
-The RNG is used to "mix" the unpredictability inherent in its input, that is, to smooth out various timestamps and similar values into a statistically well-behaved sequence.
+In fact, describing them as a "seed" from which the entire sequence is unfolded is a deliberate oversimplification: what really happens is that the PRNG is continuously fed with random events, which change its state as they arrive, and the requests for random bytes are served from the PRNG.
+The PRNG is used to "mix" the unpredictability inherent in its input, that is, to smooth out various timestamps and similar values into a statistically well-behaved sequence.

 ## Do Virtual Machines Dream of Electric Sheep?

-The problem is that a virtual machine (VM) in a typical configuration barely sees any physical hardware.
+Our problem here is that a virtual machine (VM) in a typical configuration barely sees any physical hardware.
 Users do not interact with VMs in server scenarios using a directly-connected keyboard and mouse.
 VMs make use of a virtualized network interface and virtualized disks.
-Even CPU features can be intercepted and virtualized.
-There is hardly any entropy in this environment.
+Even the CPU features can be intercepted and virtualized.
+Virtual environments are entropy-starved.

-This is a known problem and [various][randomness-exposed] [analyses][not-so-random] of the weakness of RNGs in virtual environments have been published.
-The problem is especially severe in the beginning, that is, after boot.
-Since the gradual trickle of unpredictability from hardware events slowly moves the random stream into an unpredictable state, at the very start, it tends to be in a predictable state.
-Typically, operating systems store a block of their RNG output on shutdown and use it to quickly reseed the RNG on boot, in order to reuse the already-diverges state of the previous boot to quickly kick-start unpredictability.
-Unfortunately, it is common to boot several machines from the same system image, or from a pristine image lacking a RNG seed, making their RNGs vulnerable to prediction near to the startup phase.
+This is a known problem and [various][randomness-exposed] [analyses][not-so-random] of the weakness of random outputs in virtual environments have been published.
+The problem is especially severe right after boot.
+The gradual trickle of unpredictability from hardware events slowly moves the pseudo-random stream into an unpredictable state, and at the very start, it tends to be fairly predictable.
+Typically, operating systems store some of their PRNG output on shutdown and use it to quickly reseed their PRNG on the next boot, in order to reuse whatever entropy was contained in its state.
+Unfortunately, it is common to boot several machines from the same system image, or from a pristine image lacking a seed, making random outputs in a virtual machine vulnerable to prediction close to the startup phase.

 To help solve these problems, we employ several sources of entropy in MirageOS unikernels.
-In the case of a Unix executable, we simply reuse the system's RNG, as exposed via `/dev/urandom`, as the source of entropy.
-The kernel is in a much better position to enter an unpredictable state than a process running underneath.
-In the case of a unikernel running on top of Xen, we separate entropy sources according to their origin: some are within the unikernel itself, and some are external.
+The case of a Unix executable is simple, as we reuse the system's own RNG, as exposed via `/dev/urandom`, as the source of our entropy.
+This is because the kernel is in a much better position to enter an unpredictable state than a process running underneath.
+The case of Xen unikernel is harder.
+Here, we group the entropy sources into those that originate within the unikernel itself, and those that originate from outside of it.

-In the external case, we again rely on the kernel interacting with the hardware (dom0) to harvest the actual environmental entropy.
+In the external case, we again rely on the kernel interacting with the hardware, but this time it's the dom0 kernel.
 We have a background service, [Xentropyd][xentropyd], which runs in dom0, reads the RNG and serves its output to other domains through the Xen Console.
 The problem is that in many scenarios, like hosting on popular cloud providers, we cannot expect extra cooperation from dom0.
-(MAKE A NOTE: this mechanism is present, but not even activated in MirageOS 2.5.0!!)
+A further problem is that although most of the code is there, we haven't fully fleshed out this design and it remains disabled in MirageOS 2.5.0.

 So we need to be able to achieve unpredictability relying purely on what is available inside a unikernel.
-As a unikernel does not directly see the hardware, to tap into the ambiental entropy, we have to continuously sample the inter-event timings.
-This process is analogous to what happens in a full-blown OS kernel, except our events are stripped of extra hardware context, and our timers are potentially less granular.
+A unikernel has no direct exposure to the hardware, but it is of course interacting with the outside world.
+To tap into this ambiental entropy, we have to continuously sample all inter-event timings in its event loop.
+This process is analogous to what happens in a full-blown OS kernel, except our events lack the extra hardware context, and our timers are potentially less granular (for example, on ARM).
+This makes our interaction-based events somewhat more predictable, or in other words, they have a little less entropy.

 Recent Intel chips come with an on-die random generator, which ultimately derives from thermal readings, and is available through `RDRAND` and (more